arvinsim/isi-python/src/basic/numeric-types-and-operators.md

 Ugh, all these numbers are making my head spin.
 How can I possibly remember all of these?

-Unless you are working on fields that require precision like scientific comput, you don't need to worry too much about this.
+Unless you are working on fields that require precision like scientific computing, you don't need to worry too much about this.
 Most of the time, you only need to work with plain integers and floats.

 ## Numeric Operators